nolar/kopf/docs/daemons.rst

 .. note::

-    The MUST_ / SHOULD_ separation is due to Python having no way to terminate a thread unless the thread exits by its own.
+    The MUST_ / SHOULD_ separation is due to Python having no way to terminate a thread unless the thread exits on its own.
 The :kwarg:`stopped` flag is a way to signal the thread it should exit.
 If :kwarg:`stopped` is not checked, the synchronous daemons will run forever or until an error happens.